Maureen Hoffmann/RedRedCircle

 The Sara Little Turnbull Foundation awards grants to organizations who share in our mission to further the advancement of underrepresented youth in design education and women in professional communities of design practice and leadership.
 At this time, the Foundation reviews proposals on a by-invitation-only basis.

-Tiny WPA was awarded a $10,000 grant to continue its Sara Little Turnbull Fellowship for a woman or a non-binary person of color who is early in their career and is curious, driven and passionate about design and design education.
-The fellow joined Tiny WPA’s team as an in-house designer for a part-time 4-month period and contributed to the organization’s many community-driven design-build projects.
+Tiny WPA was awarded a $10,000 grant to continue the Sara Little Turnbull Fellowship for a woman or a non-binary person of color who is early in their career and is curious, driven and passionate about design and design education.
+The fellow joined Tiny WPA’s team as an in-house designer and contributed to the organization’s community-driven design-build projects.

 Events